nafnafnaf/EX188/Day1-2/Isolation-Conmon.md

 ## HOW DO YOU KNOW THAT ?
 How do we know that the host's PID 17938 coresponds to PID 1 in the container's namespace??

+The NSpid field only shows multiple PIDs when a process exists in multiple PID namespaces (nested namespaces).
+# From host run: sudo cat /proc/17940/status | grep NSpid*
+# From container run: podman inspect 7a2c --format '{{.State.Pid}}'
+and get:
+podman inspect 7a2c --format '{{.State.Pid}}'
+17940
+[dimi@localhost ~]$ sudo cat /proc/17940/status | grep NSpid*
+[sudo] password for dimi:
+NSpid:	17940	1 --> the first number is the PID of the container seen in the host OS and the second number is the PID as seen from within the container.

 1) From host run: ### sudo cat /proc/17940/status | grep NSpid*
 this will give something like : NSpid:	17940	1
 meaning that host's PID 17940 has PID 1 inside the container.